q-Special functions, a tutorial

+\Sec0 {Introduction} \footnote{} {\rmten Korteweg-de Vries Institute, University of Amsterdam, P.O.
+Box 94248, 1090 GE Amsterdam, The Netherlands; {\slten email:} {\ttten T.H.Koornwinder@uva.nl}.
+This paper is a slightly corrected version (see in particular section 2.5) of sections 3 and~4 in T. H. Koornwinder, {\slten Compact quantum groups and q-special functions}, in {\slten Representations of Lie groups and quantum groups}, V. Baldoni \& M. A. Picardello (eds.), Pitman Research Notes in Mathematics Series 311, Longman Scientific \& Technical, pp. 46--128, 1994.}

-\Sec0 {Introduction} \footnote{} {\rmten University of Amsterdam, Faculty of Mathematics and Computer Science, Plantage Muidergracht 24, 1018 TV Amsterdam.
-The Netherlands, {\slten email:} {\ttten thk@fwi.uva.nl}} It is the purpose of this paper to give a tutorial introduction to $q$-hypergeometric functions and to orthogonal polynomials expressible in terms of such functions.
-An earlier version of this paper was written for an intensive course on special functions aimed at Dutch graduate students, and later it was part of the lecture notes of my course on ``Quantum groups and $q$-special functions'' at the European School of Group Theory 1993, Trento, Italy.
-Eventually, this paper may appear as part of a book containing the notes of the main courses at this School.
+It is the purpose of this paper to give a tutorial introduction to $q$-hypergeometric functions and to orthogonal polynomials expressible in terms of such functions.
+An earlier version of this paper was written for an intensive course on special functions aimed at Dutch graduate students, it was elaborated during seminar lectures at Delft University of Technology, and later it was part of the lecture notes of my course on ``Quantum groups and $q$-special functions'' at the European School of Group Theory 1993, Trento, Italy.

 I now describe the various sections in some more detail.
 Section 1 gives an introduction to $q$-hypergeometric functions.
 The more elementary $q$-special functions like $q$-exponential and $q$-binomial series are treated in a rather self-contained way, but for the higher $q$-hypergeometric functions some identities are given without proof.
 The reader is referred, for instance, to the encyclopedic treatise by Gasper \& Rahman \ref{GaRa90}.
 Hopefully, this section succeeds to give the reader some feeling for the subject and some impression of general techniques and ideas.